17 Symbols Of Innocence And Their Meaning

 Teddy bears have become iconic symbols of childhood innocence and comfort.
 Named after President Theodore Roosevelt following a hunting trip incident in 1902, the teddy bear’s origin story itself symbolizes the protection of innocence.

 Psychologically, teddy bears often serve as transitional objects, helping children develop independence.
 This role highlights how symbols of innocence can aid in emotional development and provide a sense of security in a complex world.
-The soft, huggable nature of teddy bears makes them physical representations of comfort and unconditional love, key aspects of childhood innocence.

 11. Baby Animals: Vulnerability and Cuteness